tipi-build/docs/README.md

 Yes!
 You can benefit from CMake RE from pure local use, guaranteeing build reproducibility with CMake RE containerized builds and CMake RE L1 local caching.

 ### Open Source
-We believe in the power of the community and that is why we created cmake-re free forever and we are contributors of many open source project.
+We believe in the power of the community and that is why we created cmake-re free and we are contributors of many open source project.
 You can access our Open Source projects on [our GitHub organisation](https://github.com/tipi-build/).

 For teams and company-wide usage we also have a commercial offer, see [Support Plans](/pricing).